 We never know how much people say to make us feel and cope better, or live happier, but I suspect Helen was good at being brave for others, and looking back at that phone call, as was her kindness, she also didn’t want me to worry.
 I felt like I had very little to offer by way of thoughts.
 All I could point out is from what I could see, in the space of around a week, she had done some serious thinking, planning and decision making and was doing a stellar job of channelling Leonard Cohen, and really needed to acknowledge how brilliant this was and she was, but that it was okay to not do any of this too.
 She said ‘Oh thank you.
 You’re so good at reflecting back.
 I thought I’d just been sat on the sofa for a few days.
 I think I deserve a day off tomorrow then’.
 And that’s what I’ll remember most about Helen, she was someone who was always getting on with it, even when she wasn’t.
 Days before she passed away, I believe she was still scribbling down ideas for books and creative projects.
 She wanted to achieve and make the most of her life until the end.
 Without really knowing, she was just as inspiring to others as Leonard Cohen was to her.

 Helen’s death, less than 5 months later, and after a period where things looked like they were looking up, has shocked and deeply saddened all who knew and cared about her to the core.
 For me, it’s a close to home reminder of how, both, lucky and near death I myself have been, and may still be, but also, how like Helen, I want to keep achieving what matters to me for as long as I am able, and I want to keep enjoying the now.

-The week before she died, Helen announced her first poetry collection will be published this November by Valley Press.
+The week before she died, Helen announced her first poetry collection will be published November 2017 by Valley Press.
 The title, Forever, Now, is a line by poet, Emily Dickinson – Forever – is composed of Nows.

 All thoughts and love to Josh, Reuben, Isaac and Helen’s extended family and friends.